A throe upon the features

 To rejoin its own.

-We are busy working to bring Emily Dickinson's "A throe upon the features" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "A throe upon the features" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A throe upon the features" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.